ssaraa-ra/Sistem-per-Biblioteke-Gr37/README.md

 4. Delete a book by title
 5. Exit the program

+---
 ## Program Logic

 - The program runs in a loop until the user selects option 5 (Exit).
 - User input is handled using a switch statement.
 - Book data is stored temporarily in an array.
 - Each menu option calls a separate function.
+---
 ## Limitations

 - Data is not saved to a file (data is lost when the program ends).
 - Book search and deletion require an exact title match.
 - Maximum of 50 books can be stored.
+---
+## Purpose

+This project is intended for learning basic C++ concepts such as:

+- Structures
+- Arrays
+- Functions
+- Loops
+- Conditional statements
+- Menu-driven programs
+---
+## License

+This project is free to use for educational purposes.